mattosaurus/ChartJSCore/README.md

 ## Usage

-This is intended for usage in ASP.NET 5 Core MVC projects.
+ChartJSCore is a .NET Standard 2.0 libtary, and is compatible with all ASP.NET MVC versions that support .NET Standard 2.0.

 Once a project has been created a new Chart object can be created by using code similar to that below.
 In this example the Index method of the Home controller has been updated to generate a Chart and pass it through to the relevant view.